 Rwandan President Leaves Doha

-Doha, Qatar: President HE Paul Kagame of the Republic of Rwanda left Doha today, after a working visit to the country.
+(MENAFN- Gulf Times) President Paul Kagame of the Republic of Rwanda left Doha today, after a working visit to the country.

 Legal Disclaimer: